maxhumber/marc/README.md

 ### About

-marc is a small, but flexible, library that implements Markov chains in pure python.
+marc is a small, but flexible Markov chain generator.

 ### Usage

+marc is easy to use:

 ```python
 from marc import MarkovChain